-A hybrid technology membrane (HTM) is a membrane made of several materials to equip it with unique properties for an improved filtration process.
-This technology revolutionizes the water and wastewater treatment industry as it facilitates new separation processes and new filtration applications.
+The hybrid technology membrane (HTM) is revolutionary for the water and wastewater treatment industry because of its unique properties.
+HTM is revolutionary for improved filtration as it facilitates new separation processes and filtration applications.
 Let us dive into the details of the hybrid technology membrane.

-Hybrid membranes are a relatively new approach to manufacture new and more durable membranes for water and wastewater treatment.
-Opposite of one-component membranes, hybrid membranes are produced of several materials to equip them with improved properties.
-This ultimately leads to enhanced performance, delivering enhanced permeate quality.
-The HTM can, in some cases, achieve filtration processes that are simply impossible by conventional filtration technologies.
-Securing clean water, durable and cost-efficient, is no longer a complex process with this innovative technology.
+Hybrid membranes are a relatively new approach to manufacturing new, more durable membranes for water and wastewater treatment.
+Opposite one-component membranes, hybrid membranes are produced of several materials to equip them with improved properties.
+This leads to enhanced performance and delivers improved permeate quality.
+In some cases, the HTM can achieve filtration processes that are impossible to reach with conventional filtration technologies.
+The innovative hybrid technology membranes secure clean water, are durable and cost-effective, and are no longer a complex process.

-Hybrid membranes can either be produced of polymers or ceramics.
-Polymeric membranes have previously been widespread due to their low manufacturing costs and easy scalability.
-Yet, polymer membranes lack thermal, chemical, and mechanical strength, making them incapable of handling aggressive fluids from arduous industries, such as marine, power plants, and oil and gas.
-Moreover, they cannot withstand frequent chemical cleaning, which is crucial to maintaining an efficient and hygienic liquid filtration process.
-Due to these significant drawbacks of polymer membranes, ceramic membranes offer the most durable separation processes and can take the lead in cleaning some of the world’s most polluting industries.
+Hybrid membranes can either be produced of polymers or ceramic.
+Polymeric membranes were previously widespread due to their low manufacturing costs and easy scalability.
+Yet, polymer membranes lack thermal, chemical, and mechanical strength, making them incapable of handling aggressive fluids from arduous industries such as marine, power plants, and oil and gas.
+Furthermore, they cannot withstand frequent chemical cleaning, which is crucial to maintain an efficient and hygienic liquid filtration process.
+Due to these significant drawbacks of polymer membranes, ceramic membranes are becoming more desirable because they propose the most durable separation processes.
+Furthermore, they can take the lead in cleaning some of the world’s most polluting industries and operates well in harsh environments.
 Read more about why to use ceramic membranes here.